 Remember when you were learning the language and you were given ridiculous sentences that worked within your limited vocabulary?
 You heard things like “the bear drinks beer.”
 Well, it did one thing – you learned those vocabulary words.

-The silly story works on the same principle.
+This language learning game works on the same principle.
 The more outrageous the ideas, the more memorable they will be.
 The only thing that matters is that you use the grammar properly.
 The ideas and story can be as crazy as you want them to be.

 Keep it short.
 Less than 20 sentences ought to be more than enough to get the concept.
 Now is when the real studying begins.